My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

-When American's attempt to explain their educational system to me they forget that I am alien to their system and speak in terms that are unfamiliar to me; failing to give an adequate explanation (in simple terms) that a non America would understand.
+When American's attempt to explain their educational system to me they forget that I am alien to their system and speak in terms that are unfamiliar to me; they failed to give an adequate explanation (in simple terms) that a non-American would understand.

 Communication and Understanding